 Preparing the dough:

 - Place the flour, instant yeast, sugar, and cooking oil in a mixing bowl.
 If you are using a stand mixer, use a dough hook attachment.
 Gradually add in pandan juice (or water or milk, if you don't want pandan flavor).
 You may need more than 150 ml or not.
-Add more teaspoon by teaspoon until the dough comes together and continue to knead for 5 minutes.
-If you are kneading by hands, about 10 minutes until the dough is no longer sticky and smooth.
-Then add in the salt and continue to knead until the dough is smooth again
+Add more teaspoon by teaspoon until the dough comes together and continue to knead for another 10-12 minutes until the dough is very smooth and stretchy

 - Pinch of about 30 grams of the dough to make the cross later